Skip to content

 Landscape Plants

 Increase water application as the weather warms.
-June is the driest month.
-Pay attention to irrigation needs of plants.

 Apply mulch to the ground around heat sensitive plants, keep the roots cooler and prevent evaporation.